connorl42/AlienGameRepo/checkins.md

 ## Week 6 Summary (11/3/2025)
 ### This week I worked on:

-This week I shifted back toward working on the enviroment.
+This week I shifted back toward working on the environment.
 My work mostly involved aligning modular assets on the world grid.

 ### This week I learned:

-Nothing I worked on this week was new to me, but the practice I did in level design and assembly helepd me become faster at alligning assets correctly so the 3D shapes don't overlap.
+Nothing I worked on this week was new to me, but the practice I did in level design and assembly helepd me become faster at aligning assets correctly so the 3D shapes don't overlap.

 ### My successes this week were: